Arcadia-Science/2024-Ecoli-amr-genotype-phenotype_7000strains/dataset_analysis/scripts/Antimicrobial_resistance_investigation.md

 # Phenotypes correlation

-The goal of the ext section is to evaluate the correlation between AMR phenotype for an antibiotic and the presence/absence of genetic variant in associated resistance gene.
+The goal of the next section is to evaluate the correlation between AMR phenotype for an antibiotic and the presence/absence of genetic variant in associated resistance genes.
 Here, we focus on three antibiotics: chloramphenicol, trimethoprim and tetracycline.
-For each antibiotics, we have identified genetic variants and associated strains.
+For each antibiotic, we have identified genetic variants and associated strains.
 Wgen the AMR phenotype is available for these strain-antibiotic combinations, we can evaluate whether these variations are associated with antimicrobial resistance.
+To do so, we use an hypergeometric test to evaluate if the Resistant phenotype is significantly enriched within strains with variant in the AMR genes and available phenotype.

 ## Chloramphenicol